 Upon formal adoption of the plan, hazard mitigation team members from each participating jurisdiction will review all comprehensive land use plans, capital improvement plans, Annual Budget Reviews, Emergency Operations or Management Plans, transportation plans, and any building codes to guide and control development.
-The hazard mitigation team members will work to integrate the hazard mitigation strategies into these other plans and codes.
+While the hazard mitigation team members have not yet incorporated the hazard mitigation strategies into other plans and codes, they plan to do so during this next update period.
 Each jurisdiction will conduct annual reviews of their comprehensive and land use plans and policies and analyze the need for any amendments in light of the approved hazard mitigation plan.
 Participating jurisdictions will ensure that capital improvement planning in the future will also contribute to the goals of this hazard mitigation plan to reduce the long-term risk to like and property from all hazards.
 Within one year of formal adoption of the hazard mitigation plan, existing planning mechanisms will be reviewed by each jurisdiction.